GLOBAL MARKETS-U.S. dollar, Wall St fall with tax overhaul in focus

 NEW YORK, Nov 17 (Reuters) - The U.S. dollar was lower on Friday along with Wall Street stocks as investors pulled back from technology stocks and were skeptical President Donald Trump’s Republican party would succeed in its efforts at overhauling U.S. tax law.

 U.S. Treasury yields edged lower, in line with declines in U.S. stock indexes and German 10-year bond yields, as risk appetite faded.
-The yield curve continued to flatten after strong U.S. housing starts data for October and investors bet on further rate hikes from the Federal Reserve.
+The yield curve continued to flatten after strong U.S. housing starts data for October.

-“The front end of the curve is building in the greater and greater probability of Fed rate hikes,” said Tom Simons, money market economist at Jefferies in New York.
+Stocks and the dollar saw brief boosts on Thursday from the U.S. House of Representatives’ vote in favor of its version of a tax overhaul bill that would cut corporate taxes.

-The U.S. House of Representatives voted in favor of its version of a tax overhaul bill that would cut corporate taxes on Thursday.
-But then investors’ focus turned to the Senate’s battle over its rival bill and worries about whether the House and Senate will ever agree on a compromise.
+But the celebration was short-lived as the focus turned to a Senate battle over its rival bill and worries about whether the House and Senate will ever agree on a compromise.

 “Traders are not jumping the gun here.
 They’re looking to see what happens as the political sausage-making process runs its course,” said Karl Schamotta, director of global product and market strategy at Cambridge Global Payments in Toronto.
 He added that while potential benefits to the dollar may be priced in, tax reform disappointment would hurt it.